SysManSquad/sysmansquadblogdev/content/posts/2020-10-05-every-day-tools-for-the-productive-it-professional.md

                           </h3>

                           <p>
-                            <a href="https://stefansundin.github.io/altdrag/" target="_blank" rel="noreferrer noopener">AltDrag</a> gives you the ability to move and resize windows in a new way.
+                            [AltDrag](https://stefansundin.github.io/altdrag/) gives you the ability to move and resize windows in a new way.
                           </p>

                           <p>